Application & INFORMATION

 Community Impact for the Region

-We support collaborative efforts that help individuals, families and neighborhoods thrive by addressing immediate needs while also creating widespread improvement within Portage County.
+We seek to support collaborative efforts that help individuals, families and neighborhoods thrive by addressing immediate needs while also creating widespread improvement within Portage County.
 We prefer to fund organizations that address the underlying root-cause of a problem to make a lasting improvement.

 We honor the charitable intentions of our donors to help them understand the current and future needs of our community.
 We serve as stewards of our donors’ community investments.
 We hold ourselves and our grantees to the highest standards of ethics, integrity, service, and fiduciary responsibility.